radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 10. Click ![An image showing ](Media/save2.jpg).

-><span style="color:red">**IMPORTANT NOTES – To virtualize group objects, define the primary key as ‘id’ just like you did above for the users object.
+>[!warning] To virtualize group objects, define the primary key as ‘id’ just like you did above for the users object.
 Only Users and Group objects are in the schema definition by default.
-To virtualize other objects via SCIM, you must first create the object (Right-click on Tables -> Add New Object) and add the attribute 'id' and define it as the primary key, just like you did above for the users object.**
+To virtualize other objects via SCIM, you must first create the object (Right-click on Tables -> Add New Object) and add the attribute 'id' and define it as the primary key, just like you did above for the users object.

 11. Click the View Designer tab.